Meditations (written guidance and audio)

 When we meditate, we are aiming to reach a state where we are deeply absorbed in our own awareness.
 To reach this state, we need to stop thinking and analysing.
 We need to get past our thoughts, get past our bodies, get past our problems, get past our relationships, get past what’s going on in our environment, etc. etc. etc. If we find ourselves thinking, we need to gently bring our focus back to the task.
 Again, just like training an animal, if we persevere, eventually our minds will relent and become more focused.
 Some people find it easier than others and some days are easier than others but as long as we put in regular practice, we can all improve and reap the benefits.

 It is useful to try and maintain a good upright but relaxed posture with a straight back.
-You can sit in a comfortable chair, kneel with a firm cushion under your bottom (about 6″ high) or, if comfortable, use a lotus sitting position, again with a cushion underneath to tilt the pelvis to help maintain a straight back.
+You can sit in a comfortable chair, kneel with a firm cushion under your bottom (about 6″ high) or, if comfortable, use a cross-legged/lotus sitting position, again with a cushion underneath to tilt the pelvis to help maintain a straight back.
 Lying down is not recommended as we are too prone to falling asleep.
 Meditation brings many of the benefits of sleep – like activating the immune system – but is different from sleep in that we are training ourselves to hold our attention and become uniquely aware of our own consciousness.

 As mentioned above, we are aiming to slow our brainwaves.
 In normal adult daily life, our brainwaves are predominantly in beta, where much of our focus is outside of ourselves on our environment.
 (When we are feeling stressed, our brainwaves are in high beta.)
 Every night, before sleep, our brainwaves slow to alpha as melatonin is released, we feel more relaxed and our focus starts to shift more inward.
 As we drift into sleep, our brainwaves slow to theta where we enter a more internal, relaxed and dreamy state.
 When we are in deep sleep, our brainwaves slow to delta.
 When it is getting time to wake up, serotonin is released which then starts to increase the frequency of our brainwaves and we pass through theta, then alpha and then up into beta so we can go about our day.
 When meditating, we do not want to reach delta, but if we can get to theta we will be meditating well.
 (As hinted at above, there is another highly beneficial state we may learn to achieve with good practice.
 Gamma brainwaves look similar to high beta waves but occur when the whole brain enters a highly coherent state – the opposite of feeling stressed.
 When people experience gamma waves, they tend to report feeling immense feelings of love and connection, they may have what they describe as a mystical experience and their bodies may go into a state of super healing.
 All of these have been studied and verified scientifically.)